-Our unrecognized tax benefits include approximately \$24.4 million and \$27.9 million related to tax positions as of December 31, 2023 and 2022, that if recognized, would impact our annual effective tax rate.
+Our unrecognized tax benefits include approximately \$7.4 million and \$24.4 million related to tax positions as of December 31, 2024 and 2023, that if recognized, would impact our annual effective tax rate.
+During the year ending December 31, 2024, due to the expiration of the statute of limitations we decreased our unrecognized tax benefits by \$16.9 million.
 On April 14, 2023, the Internal Revenue Service (IRS) issued Revenue Procedure 2023-15, which provides a safe harbor method of accounting for gas repairs expenditures.
 During the year ended December 31, 2023, we adopted this method and decreased our total unrecognized tax benefits by \$0.5 million and recognized an income tax benefit of approximately \$3.2 million for previously unrecognized tax benefits.
-In the next twelve months we expect the statute of limitations to expire for certain uncertain tax benefits, which would result in a decrease to our total unrecognized tax benefits of approximately \$16.9 million.
+In the next twelve months we expect the statute of limitations to expire for certain unrecognized tax benefits, which would result in a decrease to our total unrecognized tax benefits of approximately \$9.4 million.

-Our policy is to recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2023, we have accrued \$4.5 million for the payment of interest and penalties in the Consolidated Balance Sheets.
-As of December 31, 2022, we had \$1.4 million accrued for the payment of interest and penalties.
+Our policy is to recognize interest and penalties related to unrecognized tax benefits in income tax expense.
+As of December 31, 2024, we have accrued \$3.0 million for the payment of interest and penalties in the Consolidated Balance Sheets.
+As of December 31, 2023, we had \$4.5 million accrued for the payment of interest and penalties.

-Tax years 2020 and forward remain subject to examination by the IRS and state taxing authorities.
+Tax years 2021 and forward remain subject to examination by the IRS and state taxing authorities.
 During the first quarter of 2023 the IRS commenced and concluded a limited scope examination of our 2019 amended federal income tax return.
 This examination resulted in a reduction to our previously claimed alternative minimum tax credit refund that is reflected in the table above.